SalasD93/socialize-api/README.md

 ## Installation

+Clone this repo into your local machine.

-To install necessary dependencies, run the following command:
+To install necessary dependencies, run the following command in your terminal, after you cd into its directory:
 ```md
 npm i
 ```